ITALIANO – Sviluppo della comunità

 MOOF has over the years endeavored to participate in community development entrepreneurs.
-We continue to devise programmes and green projects that bring the farmers together as well as ensure them economic stability through the Eco-Village strategy.
+We continue to devise programs and green projects that bring the farmers together as well as ensure economic stability through the Eco-Village strategy.

 MOOF PERMA_ BIO ENTERPRISE PROGRAMME- Rose geranium essential oil project

 Our most recent project is the MOOF Perma_Bio Enterprise Programme, which we commonly refer to as the Rose Geranium essential oil project.
 We seek to introduce rose geranium as a POLYCULTURE cash crop in a region with no other cash crop.
 The project involves local communities and our target is to have over 2,000 small scale farmers in five years

 The project will operate across three zones (Nanyuki, Naromoru, and Timau), of three bordering counties in Kenya; Laikipia, Nyeri, and Meru.
 This region is about 1800-2100 M.A.S.L; on the leeward side of Mt.
 Kenya receiving rainfall of about 800-1000mm per year and thus a semi-arid region.
 Most people here practice subsistence agriculture growing food crops such as maize and beans for their subsistence use, food which is barely enough to feed their families.

 Generally, the whole community in the region is not economically empowered.
 Children are not able to access good education due to lack of fees, men engage in excessive drinking and other destructive activities in the forests of Mt.
 Kenya ( A World Heritage Site) such as logging and charcoal burning just to try and make ends meet and women are worse off since they are lowly placed by the society and thus are not given enough opportunities to be economically independent even though they do most of the work in homes to manage and raise families.